Chapter 26

 Pesticide Application in Vineyards

-Nozzle selection is one of the most important decisions to be made related to pesticide applications.
+Nozzle selection is one of the most crucial decisions to be made in relation to pesticide applications.
 The type of nozzle affects not only the amount of spray applied to a particular area, but also the uniformity of the applied spray, the coverage obtained on the sprayed surfaces, and the amount of drift.
 Each nozzle type has specific characteristics and capabilities and is designed for use under certain application conditions.

 Atomization